-This series also features Filter’Tron pickups that gives them a much richer and more rounded sound than the Broad’Tron pickups in the Streamliner series.
+This series also features Filter’Tron pickups that give them a much richer and more rounded sound than the Broad’Tron pickups in the Streamliner series.

-Made by hand at the Terrada factory in Japan, the Professional series is considered the best Gretsch guitars.
+Made by hand at the Terada factory in Japan, the Professional series is considered the best Gretsch guitars.

-These high-end guitars have established the tone of Gretsch guitars and made it as iconic as their Gibson and Fender counterparts.
+These high-end guitars have established the tone of Gretsch guitars which have made them as iconic as their Gibson and Fender counterparts.

-The preferred series of famous guitarists like Malcolm Young, George Harrison, and Eddie Cochran to name just a few.
+It is the preferred series of famous guitarists like Malcolm Young, George Harrison, and Eddie Cochran, to name just a few.
 These guitarists even have their own signature models of Pro-series guitars as a stamp of approval of the quality.

-The higher quality of materials and being handmade, the price of a Pro-series Gretsch reflects that.
+Due to the higher quality of materials and meticulous craftsmanship, the price of a Pro-series Gretsch is naturally quite high.
 Expect to pay between $2300-$3900 for a Professional series guitar.

 The Custom Shop

-Considered by some to be rivalled only by the Professional series, the Custom Shop Gretsch guitars are the highest level of quality produced by the company.
+Considered by some to be rivaled only by the Professional series, the Custom Shop Gretsch guitars are the highest level of quality produced by the company.